Manaslu Circuit Trek - 14 Days

 Highlights

-• challenging Larkya La Pass (5106m), a high mountain pass
+• Challenging Larkya La Pass (5106m), high mountain pass

-• wide range of landscapes, from subtropical jungles in the lower regions to the picturesque Himalayan foothills
+• Wide range of landscapes, subtropical jungles in lower regions to picturesque Himalayan foothills

-• riches of the Manaslu Conservation Area, like dense forests, lush hills, cascading waterfalls, and dramatic gorges
+• Riches of Manaslu Conservation Area, like dense forests, lush hills, cascading waterfalls, and dramatic gorges

 • Spectacular mountain vistas and frozen lakes